mbuffa/mbuffa.github.io/content/articles/20251124-elixir-live-view-mount-blocking-ops.md

 +++
-title = "Elixir: Why your LiveViews `mount/3` shall be minimal and fast" description = "Yeah, don't do it" date = 2025-11-24
+title = "Elixir: Why your LiveViews `mount/3` shall be minimal and fast" description = "You would regret not doing so" date = 2025-11-24
 [taxonomies]
 tags = ["tip", "elixir", "phoenix", "liveview"]